 Rigatoni with pajata is a typical dish of Roman cuisine.
-Pajata consists of the undeveloped intestines of veal, which are deliciously prepared together with rigatoni pasta.
-The dish is seasoned with pancetta, onion, celery, parsley, and garlic, and is slowly cooked in tomato sauce, dry white wine, cloves, and wine vinegar to achieve a rich and intense flavor.
-It is served with plenty of grated Pecorino Romano cheese and a drizzle of extra virgin olive oil.
+The pajata consists of the not yet developed intestines of the calf, which are prepared deliciously together with rigatoni pasta.
+The dish is flavored with pancetta, onion, celery, parsley, and garlic, and is cooked for a long time in tomato sauce, dry white wine, cloves, and vinegar to achieve a rich and intense flavor.
+It is served with abundant grated pecorino Romano cheese and a drizzle of extra virgin olive oil.
 A tasty and succulent dish, perfect for a special occasion or a traditional Roman lunch.

-Peel the pajata and cut it into pieces about 20 cm long
+Peel the pajata and cut it into pieces of about 20 cm

 Place in a dish and sprinkle with vinegar

-Chop the onion, celery, parsley, and pancetta and place them in an earthenware pot with two whole cloves of garlic and a little oil; let it fry, remove the garlic, add the pajata, salt, pepper, and cloves, moisten with wine, let it evaporate, and add the tomato sauce diluted in 4 glasses of hot water
+Chop the onion, celery, parsley, and pancetta and put them in a clay pot with two whole cloves of garlic and a little oil; let it fry, remove the garlic, add the pajata, salt, pepper, and cloves, deglaze with the wine, let it evaporate and add the tomato sauce diluted in 4 glasses of hot water

 The sauce should be thick; if necessary, add more hot water